michaelbZA/my-website/content/posts/fc-series/06-month-end-close-process-transformation.md

 ## Building a Fast Close Culture

 Technical changes alone won't create sustainable improvement.
-According to Parmenter, creating a fast close culture requires addressing behavioral and organizational elements:
+According to Parmenter, creating a fast close culture requires addressing behavioral and organisational elements:

-1. **Celebrate progress** - Recognize and reward improvements in close timing and quality
+1. **Celebrate progress** - Recognise and reward improvements in close timing and quality
 2. **Share the burden** - Make the close a company-wide priority, not just a finance responsibility
 3. **Enforce deadlines** - Hold all departments accountable for providing timely information
 4. **Focus on root causes** - Address the underlying issues, not just the symptoms